AndritaLucianGabriel/BankingApp/README.md

    1. addProvider(ProviderDB providerDB)
        > Method allows the addition of a new provider.
    2. addProvider(List<ProviderDB> providerDBList)
-       > Method Method allows the addition of a new list of providers.
+       > Method allows the addition of a new list of providers.
    3. removeProvider(ProviderDB providerDB)
        > Method allows the removal of a privder.
    4. removeProvider(String IBAN)